Kikicao/HPC_Client_Subscription/readme.md

 - **midway_usages**: stores all job records in current year-cycle.
 A record includes all job information dumped from the SLURM ***sacct*** command.
 Several important columns are (1) date-time (2) account (3) user (4) partition (5) ncpus (6) nnodes (7) charged SUs.
 Only jobs running on the "sandyb" and "broadwl" paritions are used for this report.
 - **midway_usages_archived**: the same structure as the **midway_usages** table but stores all records in past year-cycles.

-Allocation records are directly dumped from the database covering cycles 2013 to 2018.
+Allocation records are directly dumped from the database covering ***cycles 2013 to 2018***.
 Usages are pre-processed for each cycle by following steps:

 1. Check out all records from either **midway_usages** or **midway_usages_archived** table.
 2. Aggregate records by group accounts and count the total number of jobs, charged SUs, distinct users, and calculate average cpus and nodes for jobs in each group.